Jules Guéron: World War II

 Responding to the historic call for resistance of General Charles de Gaulle, Guéron made his way to Great Britain in June 1940.
 He enlisted in the Free French Forces and was at first assigned to the Service technique de l'Armement.
 In December 1941 he was transferred to the Anglo-Canadian Atomic Energy Project, known as "Tube Alloys", at the Cavendish Laboratory in Cambridge.

-In 1943 Guéron moved to Montreal as a member of the Tube Alloys team, which at this point also included the French scientists Halban, Auger, Goldschmidt, and Kowarski.
+In 1943 Guéron moved to Montreal as a member of the Tube Alloys team, which at this point also included the French scientists Hans Halban, Pierre Auger, Bertrand Goldschmidt, and Lew Kowarski.

 Work at Tube Alloys did not always proceed smoothly.
-Most notable was a lengthy interruption of the collaboration with the (American) Manhattan project which lasted until the August 1943 Quebec agreement between Winston Churchill and Franklin D. Roosevelt.
+Most notable was a lengthy interruption of the collaboration with the (American) Manhattan Project which lasted until the August 1943 Quebec agreement between Winston Churchill and Franklin D. Roosevelt.
 The French scientists had their own concerns.
 Some were highly critical of de Gaulle's constant opposition to the United States, and they imagined that he might reconsider if made aware of this specific and significant instance of America's awesome strength.
 In this spirit, when General de Gaulle visited Ottawa on 11 July 1944, Guéron personally imparted his near certainty that within one year the US would master a highly powerful weapon: "une bombe, une ville."